CD and CR,

 Dad thought of the name CD and asked me what I thought.
 We agreed and C it was.
 And don’t worry, we didn’t misspell your name.
 Dad liked the Irish spelling with one N. It also means lover of hounds, which by the time you read this, you’ll know how much I love dogs and I hope you will too.
 CR, I always loved your name.
 I always kept a list on my phone of girl names that I like.
 I was so worried I would never get to use any of these names.
 But you came around and I shared the name with Dad and he agreed.
 Your middle name is after your Aunt Y’s first name and it is also Noni’s maiden name.
 I wanted to pass on my middle name to you so we could share that, but felt it would be nice and special to give you my sister’s name.
 Bubai gave you Iranian names, just like he gave me and Y Iranian middle names.
 Your names are Mina and Omid.
 Omid means hope, which is so fitting.
 Mina is just a pretty girl name that both Noni and Bubai liked when I was little so I think that is why he picked it.
 So, that is the story on your names!

 Your due date was March 30 but you came on March 8 at 4:59 pm and 5:01.
 I was so uncomfortable that last week.
 I remember feeling like I couldn’t even sit on the couch upright because of how low CD was in my pelvis.
 But that morning I woke up something felt different.
 My body knew it was time.
-I just hope the doctor would have great.
+I just hope the doctor would agree.
 They don’t like delivering babies before its time.
 37 weeks is the average time for twins so I was very proud that I was just about there.
 Your dad told me I should just call the doctor and get checked.
 I’m glad I did.
 I went to get checked around 10 am and sure enough the doc said, let’s do it today!
 Good thing dad met me at the doctors.
 We went from the doctor’s office right over to the hospital.
 Luckily it was just next door.
 We were so thankful that we made it to almost 37 weeks..7 hrs short!
 When I went into labor at 32 weeks, the docs thought there was no way I was leaving the hospital without you.
 We were ready to have to keep you in the NICU for many weeks.
 How lucky we were that we got to go home right away?
 Very!

 I can’t even describe the feeling of when I heard your first cries.
 There is a picture though that pretty much sums up how I felt.
 It is when they put CD on my chest first.
 Every single thing we did to get to that point was worth it.
 It was also special because the nurse who got to hold you first is someone I’ve known for a long time.
 It is my friend A’s aunt.
 Since I was about 13 we used to joke and say when I have kids one day she could help deliver them!
 And the fact that it actually happened and she was there the day went into labor it was super cool.
 She helped me feel calm when I was very nervous getting the spinal tap.
 She held onto me and it made me feel oh it was nervous.
 It was all so surreal.
 When I knew they were just about to take you out, Dad held my hand and I started crying.
 We both were anxiously waiting to hear anything.
 He also had to music playing on his phone to relax me.
 I don’t remember what the song was but I remember it seemed calming.
 I squeezed his hand because I was so scared and I just wanted to know you were healthy.
 And then at 4:59 I heard CD cry.
 I couldn’t believe I was hearing the cry of my baby.
 The baby I had dreamt about and prayed for years.
 In just a few minutes later CR made her entrance.
 We could hear her screaming before she was even fully out of me.
 I cried again.
 I remember just saying over and over,” I waited so long for this.
 I waited so long.”
 I was so glad that they were able to put you right on my chest after washing you off.
 That was something I was worried about if you had to go to the NICU.
 Although I couldn’t lift my arms up to hold you and touch you I could feel your warm soft skin against my cheek.
 It feel so sureal and at the same time so right.